TSRF Board of Directors

 Linda Bassett, Vice President

 Linda has been owned by Scotties for 39 years.
-Presently Harry Potter and Fiona live with Linda and her husband Bill in Round Rock, TX.
+Presently Harry Potter and Ava live with Linda and her husband Bill in Round Rock, TX.
 She has served on the Board of Directors for the Scottish Terrier Club of Greater Houston as well as Trophy Chair, Banquet Auction Chair and STCGH Web Master.
 Linda is a member of the Scottish Terrier Club of America.
 Linda previously showed Scotties in conformation.
 However, these days she enjoys spending time with Harry and Ava on walks and just simply sitting in the backyard enjoying the day.
 Linda is an avid Scottie dog memorabilia collector.
 She grew up an Army Brat, was schooled for a few years in Germany, and came of age backpacking and travelling in Europe.

 Linda can often be seen at dog shows, helping ready Scotties for the ring.
 She is an accomplished groomer and has a sizable clientele of Scotties in the Central Texas area.
 We dare not ask how many Scottie collectibles live at Linda’s house with Harry Potter and Ava.
 Many are showcased (especially her favorite green Scotties) in her home.
 Then there are all the boxes, and boxes and boxes of other Scotties in storage.
 Linda spent many years attending the annual Wee Scots and Cincy Scotty Friends Conventions for Scottie memorabilia collectors.
 Over the years she presented several educational seminars pertaining to different genres of collectibles.
 As a collector, she is a natural as TSRF’s perennial Facebook Auction Chairman, curating our many vintage items.